morevna6/morevna6.github.io/index.md

 <strong><em>“Not everything that is felt is visible.
 Not everything that is real is measurable.”</em></strong>

-Welcome to The Signal.
+<p>Welcome to The Signal.<br>
-The personal research platform of F. Günışığı Aydoğan
+The personal research platform of F. Günışığı Aydoğan<br>
-Computer Programming Student · Independent Systems Researcher
+Computer Programming Student · Independent Systems Researcher</p>

 I build systems; functional, cognitive, speculative.